artalar/reatom/packages/lens/README.md

-A set of helper operators to transform actions paylod or an atoms state.
+A set of helper operators to transform actions payload or an atoms state.

 ## `mapState`

-Simple map utility, which allow you to recieave previous dependency state by a second optional argument.
+Simple map utility, which allow you to receive previous dependency state by a second optional argument.

 ```ts
 import { mapState } from '@reatom/lens'